How our academy uses any additional government funding to support our students.

 Within an alternative provision school such as ours it is very difficult to provide a completely accurate of the level of PPG to be allocated as this figure can fluctuate throughout the year depending on the students who attend our academy.

 As a newly converted academy (1 May 2021) we do not yet have our pupil premium funding figures to publish.
-These will be made available here soon.
+These will be made available here when confirmed.

 Monitoring and Accountability